petercorke/robotics-toolbox-python/graphics/README.md

  * Error handling
    * Throw custom error messages
    * Handle vpython error messages
+ * STL
+   * Load Binary STL files
+   * Option to save a mesh to STL?
  * 2D Graphics
    * Will likely not be done in vpython (overkill)
 #